Crown-Commercial-Service/ccs-scale-infra-services-shared/terraform/agreements_service_release_pipeline/codebuild/README.md

 ## Overview

-This directory contains the configuration for the CodeBuild components for the Agreements Service [CodePipeline](../codepipeline)
+This directory contains the configuration for the CodeBuild components for the Agreements Service [CodePipeline](../codepipeline).

 There are two codebuild projects that are configured per environment:
 - [ECR Build Codebuild](./ecr_build_codebuild.tf)
 - [ECS Deploy CodeBuild](./ecs_deploy_codebuild.tf)

+The individual CodeBuild jobs will live in the SCALE Management account (hence the [management](./management) subfolder in this directory) - the jobs are configured to then perform the relevant actions against the target environment.

 ### ECR Build CodeBuild
 The [ECR Build Codebuild](./ecr_build_codebuild.tf) project is created by referencing the [agreements_service_ecr_build](../modules/agreements_service_ecr_build)